lauslim12/instamutual/README.md

   - In the `Format` section, change it to `JSON` and change the `Date range` to `All time`.
   - Optionally, you can set `Media quality` to `High` (it doesn't really matter).
   - Click `Submit request` and wait for Instagram to reply to your request.
 They should get back to you via email.
   - Download your data from the link that Instagram gave you.
-You should get a `.zip` file and you have to unzip it.
+You should get a `.zip` file.

 - After getting your data from Instagram, you have to move the data to this repository:

-  - Open the downloaded file.
+  - Unzip the downloaded `.zip` file.
   - You will get a folder titled `followers_and_following`, and there should be a file named `followers_1.json` and `following.json`.
 The name may be different, but it should be pretty straightforward to get your data from there.
   - Move both files to `input` folder in your cloned repository.